bragehs/FPL_forecast/README.md

 python code to train an LSTM and using pulp to get the best team for each gameweek.

 #### preprocessing.py
-contains data preprocessing. still looking for some "cheating" here but cant find it. in player_lag_features, I am lagging the features up to, and not including, GW n.
+contains data preprocessing. in player_lag_features, I am lagging the features up to, and not including, GW n.
 Then in create_sequences the target value becomes total points in GW n.

+#### run_simulation.ipynb
+loads preprocessed data and trained model and runs the FPL performance simulations.

+#### model.py
+model architectures. only using AdvancedLSTM currently.

+#### eval.py
+using LP to get the best team for a GW or suggested transfer.

 ### src
 ignore this currently. contains code from a previous project which will not be used now. i am just using the same repo to avoid setting everything up again, since the previous project was not anything good.